 NAND Erase Meaning in Odin

-NAND and NOR are actually 2 main types of flash memory, that is related to computers and it stores the BIOS settings to the ROM of a computer.
-Since Android devices don’t have a BIOS, flash memory or NAND relates to the bootloader and OS kernel that work together to boot Android devices into the system.
+NAND and NOR are actually 2 main types of flash memory, that are related to computers and it stores the BIOS settings to the ROM of a computer.
+Since Android devices don’t have a BIOS, flash memory, or NAND relates to the bootloader and OS kernel that work together to boot Android devices into the system.

-NAND is neither an acronym of a term used to express a boolean or logic gate “NOT AND“.
+NAND is neither an acronym of a term used to express a boolean nor a logic gate “NOT AND“.
 Being a non-volatile memory, it keeps the essential OS data even when your Android smartphone is turned off.

 Thus, when it comes to Android, NAND memory stores the following partitions of your Android device.

 When you create a nandroid backup, an exact mirror of all the above partitions and directory structures is created.
 Similarly, when you perform a NAND erase in Odin, you wipe all the partitions on your Samsung Galaxy device.
 In simple words, you’ll end up with a device without an operating system.
 A sheer piece of hardware is all you get as the boot, kernel, system recovery, data, EFS, etc. have already been wiped.
 Obviously, your Samsung phone or tablet won’t boot up at all except to the Odin or Download Mode.

 You cannot fix a Samsung device after an unintentional NAND erase action by simply flashing the stock firmware.
 Since NAND erase wipes all existing partitions from the device’s storage, you’ll have to re-partition your device in Odin with the help of an appropriate PIT (Partition Information Table) file.

 Don’t Miss: 4 Ways to Change CSC on Samsung Galaxy Devices